Dorset A women's choir, meeting near

 Windsor & Eton Choral Society, Berkshire

-regularly in Eton College and St George's Chapel Windsor
+College and St George's Chapel Windsor Castle.
+It's conductor

 Tim Johnson is Precentor and

 The Military Wives Choir Windsor began its journey in

 January 2013 with just a few ladies getting together to

 see if a choir would be a fun and enjoyable way of

 getting to know other military wives and girlfriends.

 Just a few weeks later in February it became part of the